DeltaStream

 See CREATE STREAM for more information.

-Since the ds_users Topic hosts user information that changes over time, we define a Changelog for it to be able to capture ongoing changes to each userid:
+Since the ds_users entity hosts user information that changes over time, you can define a Changelog to capture ongoing changes to each userid:

 CREATE CHANGELOG users_log (